 - Self-Assessment: Conducting a self-assessment can focus your job search efforts, and make sure you land in a job that is right for you.
 Assess what you want out of your next position personally and professionally.
 What type of company would you ideally like to work for (industry, culture, size)?
 Is it time to look into other opportunities?
 A new career?
 Go back to school?
 Develop new skills?
 Determine what makes the most sense for you at this point in your life and what will lead to your future success.

 - Market Assessment: Assessing the current market before diving in headfirst is an excellent way to ensure that your job search is fruitful.
 Take time to do your research.
 Look at the current market in which you work, is there growth potential there?
 What do the city’s unemployment numbers look like?
 Are more companies hiring in the market than laying off employees?
 Is there better opportunity for professional growth in another city?
 Is there opportunity for growth in your industry?
-Is the industry you want to work still suffering from the recession (banking, construction, real estate), or is the industry in which you want to work a growth area like mining and energy?
 The DOL provides monthly insights into which industries are creating jobs and which industries are losing jobs.
 In fact, the DOL has provides occupational outlook information by state.
 This information can be found at http://www.doleta.gov/business/projections/eta_default.cfm.
 The DOL also provides insights into which states have the lowest unemployment rates.
 It might be time to move.
 Asking yourself these questions and assessing your current market will help you make realistic decisions surrounding your job search.

 - Network: We’ve all heard about the importance of networking, but are you really putting in the necessary work?
 Stay involved in your chosen industry by getting involved with professional organizations even when you’re out of work.
 Be a connector.
 If you know people who should know each other, organize networking lunches.
 Get published.
 Come up with compelling topic ideas for articles for your industry’s trade journals, and then build relationships with editors, offering to write a column or an article.
 Prepare an elevator pitch about you, your industry, your experience and your accomplishments.
 Every time you meet someone new, either in a personal or professional context deliver your elevator pitch.
 Let people know what you’re doing and what you’re interested in.
 You only have one chance to make a first impression and you want to make sure it’s a memorable one.
 Also reach out to your professional network on social media websites like LinkedIn.
-Let your network know that you’re looking for employment and don’t be afraid to ask for a reference for that dream company in your Job Search Plan, after all, nearly 10% of job hunters last year got a job referral from LinkedIn.
+Let your network know that you’re looking for employment and don’t be afraid to ask for a reference for that dream company in your Job Search Plan.

-- Build a strong online presence: We are all aware of the pervasiveness in which social media networks have come into our personal lives, and the same is true for our professional lives.
-Today social media networks can be used for more than just funny pictures and short updates on your day.
+- Build a strong online presence: Today social media networks can be used for more than memes, gifs and short updates on your day.
 Think of your social media sites as opportunities to brand yourself.
 When used correctly, social media sites like LinkedIn, Facebook and Twitter can be job-searching jewels.